 He often fishes a piece of nightcrawler, salmon eggs or PowerBait products between 3 and 6 feet beneath the float.
 When the fishing is a bit tough, he’ll bait up with a small cluster of salmon roe.

 Cole recommends a 4-pound test leader for North Fork Reservoir, where very few of the fish will threaten light leader.
 He likes Berkley Vanish, a fluorocarbon line that all but disappears in the water and holds up well.

-Flashy attractors help draw strikes, and Cole typically uses a smaller set of blades like many kokanee anglers employ to cut the drag.
+Flashy attractors help draw strikes, and Cole typically uses a smaller set of blades like many kokanee anglers employ to cut down on the drag that larger attractors create.
 It might take ¼ to 1 ounce of weight to drop the rig down to fish level.

 When fishing with crawlers, he’ll thread them on a No. 2 bait hook, which is large enough to help prevent smaller salmon and steelhead smolts from swallowing the bait.

 While trolling, vary your motor speed and your trolling path to change the action of your bait or lure.
 “I kind of look like a drunken sailor out there,” Cole said.

 In the middle of summer, skiers can make the lake surface choppy, but it doesn’t mean you have to quit fishing.